openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 -  The ``do_deploy[stamp-extra-info] = "${MACHINE_ARCH}"`` line appends
-   extra metadata to the `stamp
+   extra metadata to the :ref:`stamp file <overview-manual/concepts:stamp files and the rerunning of tasks>`.
-   file <#stamp-files-and-the-rerunning-of-tasks>`__.
 In this case, the metadata makes the task specific to a machine's architecture.
+   See
-See ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-execution:the task list`" section in the BitBake User Manual for more information on the ``stamp-extra-info`` flag.
+   ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-execution:the task list`"
+   section in the BitBake User Manual for more information on the ``stamp-extra-info`` flag.